skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 Further information of individual MD objects is listed in each section.

 **Ex.** Making an MD object with FSSH method.
-        Making molecule and QM objects are omitted in this sample code, but they must be declared to use run method in advance.

 .. code-block:: python